Article

 Job market overview

-Online platforms like JobStreet Indonesia are excellent starting points for job seekers, offering many opportunities.
+Online platforms like JobStreet Indonesia are excellent starting points for job seekers and offer many opportunities.
 The burgeoning start-up scene, especially in tech and digital services, is becoming a significant source of employment in urban centers.
-Furthermore, there is an ongoing demand for English teachers and professionals in the hospitality industry, given the country's robust tourism sector.
+Furthermore, given the country’s robust tourism sector, there is an ongoing demand for English teachers and hospitality industry professionals.

 Professional networking sites like LinkedIn are invaluable in Indonesia, where personal connections and relationships (known as “koneksitas”) can significantly influence job opportunities.
 Proficiency in Bahasa Indonesia is not always required but can give candidates a competitive edge and facilitate deeper integration into the local community and culture.